 The PH lamp is not an extravagantly beautiful lamp.
 But it has ‘something’.
 There’s a simplicity and understated elegance to it.
 And the design, which will have been tested to the nth degree, distributes the light in a magical way.
 Designed by Poul Henningsen, whose initials gave name to the piece, cleverly hides the source of light, the bulb, no matter from where you look at it.

-It is arguably the most iconic interior design piece to come out of Denmark – the Sydney Opera House, designed by Danish architect Jørn Utzon, is the most famous outdoor design – and opened the eyes internationally for the pared down Scandinavian aesthetic.
-It paired beauty with functionality and changed the way we look at our own home decor.
+It is arguably the most iconic interior design piece to come out of Denmark, as featured in Danish Modern: 4 pieces.
+Danish architect Jørn Utzon designed the Sydney Opera House, arguably one of the world’s most recognisable buildings.
+He opened up the eyes internationally for the pared down Scandinavian aesthetic.
+The sail-shaped structure paired beauty with functionality and changed the way we look at our own home decor.

 As Danish Modern was banished by a Generation more into Disco and Dallas

 A younger generation, more into glamour and girly chic than cool functional design, banished the lamp from homes for some years.
 However, as we got more experimental and confident in mixing old with new.
 The PH lamp made a comeback.
 No doubt it will stay with us forever.

 The egg chair (pictured below), looks more like a cracked egg, appears uncomfortable at first sight.
 It looks like a piece of sculpture rather than a piece of supportive furniture.
 But designer Arne Jacobsen used state-of-art technique and some older methods to produce this chair back in 1958.
 His name has almost become synonymous with the word itself.

 Back in the mid 1950s Jacobsen developed his unique new egg design by practicing on lumps of clay in his own garage.
 To get the egg shape to fully support the back and the rest of the human body, he experimented with new upholstery.
 Teamed with a strong shell underneath.